-21 And maybe like a cultural shift around 22 mental health and addiction.
-But I think we're starting to 23 see it not being something shameful; same with poverty, 24 something you can actually talk about, that when you're 25 going through a hard time, that you can -- people reach
+And maybe like a cultural shift around mental health and addiction.
+But I think we're starting to see it not being something shameful; same with poverty, something you can actually talk about, that when you're going through a hard time, that you can -- people reach

-9 So it's like, yeah, a shift around openness 10 and acceptance, that it's normal to struggle with your 11 mental health and addiction, and it happens to so many 12 people.
-And to struggle to pay your bills and feed your 13 kids, and an attitude of reaching out and people helping 14 each other, rather than being afraid.

-15 COMMISSIONER QAJAQ ROBINSON: Absolutely.
-16 One of the things that you mentioned earlier, and the 17 programs that all of you spoke about -- I'd like to know 18 how these programs are funded.
-And the stability of that 19 funding; I understand the bulk of them are non-profits, is 20 that correct?

-21 MS. ERIN PAVAN: Yeah, that's my 22 understanding.
-So it's a lot of not-for-profit agencies, 23 like the one I work for, writing proposals and bidding on 24 these government contracts.
-And having year-to-year 25 funding; like, my program doesn't have stable funding, it
+1 out.
+And going to therapy or counselling is nothing to be ashamed of, or needing extra support for food or childcare 2 3 is nothing to be ashamed of either.
+And providing those supports and having that be more normalized, so that 4 parents aren't, I think, afraid to reach out.
+And may be 5 6 sometimes afraid to reach out because they don't want 7 people to know, because then their kids will get taken 8 away.
+9 So it's like, yeah, a shift around openness and acceptance, that it's normal to struggle with your 10 mental health and addiction, and it happens to so many 11 12 people.
+And to struggle to pay your bills and feed your kids, and an attitude of reaching out and people helping 13 14 each other, rather than being afraid.
+COMMISSIONER QAJAQ ROBINSON: Absolutely.
+15 One of the things that you mentioned earlier, and the 16 programs that all of you spoke about -- I'd like to know 17 18 how these programs are funded.
+And the stability of that funding; I understand the bulk of them are non-profits, is 19 that correct?
+20 21 MS. ERIN PAVAN: Yeah, that's my understanding.
+So it's a lot of not-for-profit agencies, 22 23 like the one I work for, writing proposals and bidding on 24 these government contracts.
+And having year-to-year funding; like, my program doesn't have stable funding, it